David Sacco

 David Anthony Sacco (born July 31, 1970) is an American former professional ice hockey player.

+Career

-Drafted 195th overall by the Toronto Maple Leafs in the 1988 NHL Entry Draft, Sacco played 35 games in the National Hockey League between 1994 and 1996 with the Maple Leafs and Mighty Ducks of Anaheim, scoring a total of 5 goals and 13 assists for 18 points and collecting 22 penalty minutes.
+Drafted 195th overall by the Toronto Maple Leafs in the 1988 NHL Entry Draft, Sacco played 35 games in the National Hockey League between 1994 and 1996 with the Maple Leafs and Mighty Ducks of Anaheim, scoring a total of five goals and 13 assists for 18 points and collecting 22 penalty minutes.
 He represented the United States as part of the US national ice hockey team at the 1994 Winter Olympics in Lillehammer.
-He spent one season in Switzerland for SC Bern before retiring.
+He spent one season in Switzerland playing for SC Bern before retiring.

+Personal life

-His older brother Joe Sacco also played in the NHL and is currently an assistant coach with the Boston Bruins.
-He was born in Malden, Massachusetts and raised in Medford, Massachusetts.
+Sacco was born in Malden, Massachusetts, and raised in Medford, Massachusetts.
+His older brother, Joe Sacco, also played in the NHL and is currently the interim head coach of the Boston Bruins.